Cancellations

 I’ll leave that to your discretion.
 But in the past, examples have included:

-When I started the business, I simply let first-time cancellations go and allowed customers to reschedule.
+Initially, I simply let first-time cancellations go and allowed customers to reschedule.
 The upside was that most customers would rebook soon afterwards.
-The downside was that unfilled cancellations cost the business around £1,000 a year.
+The downside was that the unfilled cancellations would cost the business around £1,000 a year.

-After a few years of that, I began asking a fee for all late cancellations.
+After a few years, I began asking a fee for all late cancellations.
 Plenty of customers were apologetic, happy to pay, and made a new booking.
-Unfortunately however, a larger number never responded and never rebooked.
+But unfortunately, a larger number never responded and never rebooked.

 So I’m hoping this approach strikes a positive balance between the two🤞